Queue-to-Port Dispatcher

 - Output:

-in this matrix indicates that the data from a specific entry has been transferred to its assigned port.
-This signal is used by the next block Reset to generate theentry_reset_o
+port_valid_o: The final valid signal sent to each external access port, indicating that valid data is available on theport_payload_obus.entry_port_transfer: A matrix representing the completed handshakes for the current cycle.
+A1in this matrix indicates that the data from a specific entry has been transferred to its assigned port.
+This signal is used by the next block Reset to generate theentry_reset_osignal.

 - Input: